gilbertgit95/kagiweb-api-core-a/README.md

 ## Quick Setup
 ### .env
-You can just copy and paste the configuration below to your applications .env file.
+You can just copy and paste the configuration below to you .env file.
 This will work for javascript or typescript application.
 Update the configuration depending on you needs like mongo connection string, application port and so on.

 ```
 # this will control environment settings for